eitanyaffe/mview/docs/data_setup.md

 > **Note:** The column names and file structures shown below are examples only.
 Your existing data can have different column names and structures.
 You can use your existing tables through configurable "get functions" that transform tables as needed.
 Read through the entire guide before creating new files to understand how the system works.

+## Segments: the core unit of visualization

+mview uses a **segment-based** coordinate system.
+A segment is a sub-contig interval defined by a contig name, start, and end coordinates.
+A genome (or bin) is a collection of segments.
+The current view is an ordered sequence of segments that determines what is displayed.

+You have two options for defining segments:

+**Option 1: Simple 1-to-1 mapping** (recommended for most users)
+Define only a contig table.
+Your configuration will auto-generate segments where each segment spans an entire contig.
+This is the approach used in the minimal example.

+**Option 2: Custom segment table**
+Provide your own segment table with sub-contig intervals.
+This is useful when you want to:
+- Display arbitrary sub-regions of contigs
+- Segment contigs based on alignment breakpoints
+- Reorder segments independently of genomic coordinates

+If you want to segment your contigs, alntools provides segmentation based on partially aligned reads (see [alntools documentation](https://github.com/eitanyaffe/alntools)).

 ## Step 1: Prepare your data tables

 You need to have several tab-delimited text files that describe your assemblies and genomic features.
 The examples below show the required information, but your actual files can have different column names and structures: